My Week with Marilyn: Home media

-My Week with Marilyn was released on DVD and Blu-ray on 13 March 2012 in the United States and on 16 March in the United Kingdom.
+My Week with Marilyn was released on DVD and blu-ray disc on 13 March 2012 in the United States and on 16 March in the United Kingdom.
 It was released in Australia on 21 June 2012.
-The film is distributed by The Weinstein Company and Anchor Bay Entertainment.
+The film is distributed by The Weinstein Company and Anchor Bay Entertainment, while in South Africa, it was distributed by Ster-Kinekor Entertainment.
 Extras include a director's commentary and a featurette called "The Untold Story of an American Icon".
 My Week with Marilyn entered the UK DVD Top 40 at number six and the Blu-ray Top 40 at number nine.
 On its first week of release in the US, the film entered at number six on the DVD Sales Chart, selling an estimated 172,748 DVDs making $2,589,493.

 Reception

 Box office

 My Week with Marilyn earned £749,819 upon its opening weekend in the United Kingdom.
 The film opened to 397 cinemas and landed at number three in the UK box office top ten.
 The following week the film earned £483,239 and slipped three places in the box office chart.
 In its third week, My Week with Marilyn earned £192,834 and fell to number seven.
 In the first five days of its opening in limited release, My Week with Marilyn grossed $2.06 million in the United States.
 Ray Suber of Box Office Mojo reported the film played at 123 locations on 23 and 24 November, before expanding to 244 cinemas for the Thanksgiving three-day weekend, where it placed in the Top 12 with $1.75 million.
 Amy Kaufman of the Los Angeles Times said 71% of people who saw My Week with Marilyn during its opening few days in the US were over the age of 35.
 In January 2012, six weeks after it was released, My Week with Marilyn broke the $10 million mark in cinemas.